A. A. Rahim (politician, born 1980): Political work

-In 2020, under the leadership of A. A. Rahim, DYFI organised a novel campaign called 'Recycle Kerala' to collect recyclable waste material from homes and public places.
+In 2020, under the leadership of A. A. Rahim, DYFI organised a campaign called 'Recycle Kerala' to collect recyclable waste material from homes and public places.
 As a part of the 'Recycle Kerala' campaign, DYFI workers across Kerala collected about 6.5 tonnes of plastic waste from the state's water bodies.
 DYFI collected about Rs.
 10.95 Crore which was donated to Rebuild Kerala initiative of the then LDF Government.

 Currently, he is officiating as the national President of Democratic Youth Federation of India.

-He is also a member of the Kerala state committee of Communist Party of India (Marxist).
+He is a member of the Kerala state committee of Communist Party of India (Marxist).